 Buy the Stocks of Gold Mining Companies

-One way to take advantage of growth in the value of gold with just your existing brokerage account is to buy the stocks of companies in the gold business, including miners and refiners.
+One way to take advantage of growth in the value of gold with your existing brokerage account that you might want to consider is to buy the stocks of companies in the gold business, including miners and refiners.

 While gold stocks tend to go up and down with the price of gold, they may also experience price changes based on the company’s own prospects.

 💡 Quick Tip: Before opening any investment account, consider what level of risk you are comfortable with.
 If you’re not sure, start with more conservative investments, and then adjust your portfolio as you learn more.

 If the risks or individual mining and refining companies are too much, you may want to consider a gold exchange-traded fund (ETF) or mutual fund.
 These vehicles — which are available through one’s brokerage account — invest in gold in different ways.